Hi, what do you want to do?

 Reduce, Reuse, Recycle

 Students participate in a recycling campaign.
-In this recycling lesson, students create an Earth Day display for a local store.
+In this recycling lesson plan, students create an Earth Day display for a local store.
 Students design a mural as a reminder to people of ways to reduce, reuse and recycle.

 Curated OER